maksimdrachov/zephyr-rtos-tutorial/examples_west.md

 ```
 Change the values according to the board you're using, sample you're trying to debug,...

+If you have any issues with threads not being detected, it probably means your openocd needs to be updated to the latest version and openocd config file needs to be adjusted.
+Read [this](https://github.com/zephyrproject-rtos/zephyr/issues/37175#issuecomment-886692845) and execute the steps covered.

 If you want to check peripheral register values during debugging you will need to add an svdFile entry:

 ![svdfile](images/svdfile.png)